lpan21-econ/lpan21-econ.github.io/files/wikipedia/wikipedia.md

 # Data

 This paper relies on four major sources of data.
 The first is a complete edit history of Wikipedia, that is all changes to all Wikipedia pages since its inception.
 The second is a full-text version of all articles since 1995 across more than 2,061 Elsevier journals, which we use to represent the state of the scientific literature.
 The third is data on citations to academic journals, which we get from Web of Science.
-These three sources are described in this Section.
+These three sources are described in this section.
 The fourth data source is a set of Wikipedia articles created as part of the randomized control experiment.
 We discuss these as part of the experimental design in @[experimental_design].

 ## Wikipedia